steqeq/0000/docs/install/linux/install-quick.md

 ## Install ROCm runtimes

 Install the `rocm-hip-libraries` meta-package.
 This contains dependencies for most common ROCm applications.
+(Refer to {ref}`meta-package-desc` for more details on metapackages.)

 ::::{tab-set}
 :::{tab-item} Ubuntu